iaincollins/nextjs-starter/README.md

 To get started in development mode, just clone the repository and run:

-  > npm install
+    npm install
-  > npm run dev
+    npm run dev

 ## Building and deploying

-If you wanted to run this site in production, you could use build and start:
+If you wanted to run this site in production, you should build and run it:

+    npm install
-  > npm run build
+    npm run build
-  > npm start
+    npm start